Villanova-AI/villanova_developers/docs/villanova10/tutorials/create/ms/add-access-controls.md

 See the [Spring Security page](https://www.baeldung.com/spring-security-check-user-role) for more examples.

 ### Troubleshooting
 In both local and Kubernetes environments, the default Blueprint Javascript provides a global variable in the browser, e.g. `window.entando.keycloak`.
 Examining this variable can help diagnose issues with assigned roles and authorities.
-In some cases, you may need to logout of Entando and reauthenticate for the latest role assignments to be applied.
+In some cases, you may need to logout of Villanova and reauthenticate for the latest role assignments to be applied.